Isaiah 14

 Isaiah 14 is the fourteenth chapter of the Book of Isaiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains the prophecies attributed to the prophet Isaiah, and is one of the Books of the Prophets.

+The taunt against the Babylonian king contained within the chapter, may be a stand in for any powerful tyrant and aggressor.
+The elements being drawn upon are recognized as having older Ugaritic patterns, that refer to the rise and fall of the morning star Venus who in Canaanite myth is personified as Athtar.

 Text

 The original text was written in Hebrew language.
 In English and most other languages, this chapter is divided into 32 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).

 Fragments containing parts of this chapter were found among the Dead Sea Scrolls (3rd century BCE or later):